orchestracities/ngsi-timeseries-api/docs/manuals/admin/configuration.md

   subsequent insert operation.
 Any of the following (case insensitive) values will be interpreted as true: 'true', 'yes', '1', 't', 'y'.
 Anything else counts for false, which is also the default value if the variable is not set.

+- `THREADS`.
+Current implementation of ConnectionManager is not thread safe, so keep this value to 1.

+- `INSERT_MAX_SIZE`.
+If set, this variable limits the amount of data that can be packed in a single SQL bulk insert to the specified value `M`.
+If the size of the data to be inserted exceeds `M`, the data is split into smaller batches, each having a size no greater than `M`, and each batch is inserted separately, i.e. a separate SQL bulk insert statement is issued for each batch.
+Limiting the amount of data that can be inserted at once is useful with some backends like Crate that abort insert operations when the data size exceeds an internal threshold.
+This variable is read in on each API call to the notify endpoint so it can be set dynamically and it will affect every subsequent insert operation.
+Accepted values are sizes in bytes (B) or `2^10` multiples (KiB, MiB, GiB), e.g. `10 B`, `1.2 KiB`, `0.9 GiB`.
+If this variable is not set (or the set value isn't valid), SQL inserts are processed normally without splitting data into batches.

 ## Database selection per different tenant